websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

     com.liferay.portal.search.elasticsearch7.configuration.ElasticsearchConfiguration.config
     ```

 1. Specify the configuration properties in the `.config` file.
-Here's an example that includes [security properties](./securing-elasticsearch.md):
+Here's an example that includes [security properties](./securing-elasticsearch.md) commented out (not that you'd need to use `https` network host addresses when encryption is enabled):

     ```properties
     # In CE/DXP7.3, productionModeEnabled replaces operationMode (deprecated):